This article has links to products and services we love, which we may make commission from.

 Even if you don’t like whisky, you might like a hot toddy.

-It’s akin to a hug in a mug and is thought of as medicinal in many Scottish households!
+It’s akin to a hug in a mug and is considered medicinal in many Scottish households!

 Ingredients include hot water, whiskey, honey, and lemon.